Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Computational Experiments

 \section{Computational Experiments}

-We perform computational experiments to evaluate the performance of the proposed Lagrangian heuristic method.
-In particular, we are interested in analyzing the solution quality and the computational efficiency of the Lagrangian heuristic compared to the results obtained by a commercial off-the-shelf MIP solver.
-We first perform the design of experiments in Section~\ref{sec:setup} and then compare the results obtained by the Lagrangian heuristic and commercial software package in Section~\ref{sec:results}.
+We conduct computational experiments to evaluate the performance of the proposed Lagrangian relaxation-based solution method.
+In particular, we focus on analyzing the solution quality and the computational efficiency of the Lagrangian heuristic in comparison to the results obtained by a mixed-integer programming (MIP) solver.
+We first perform the design of experiments in Section~\ref{sec:setup} and then compare the results obtained by the Lagrangian heuristic and a commercial software package in Section~\ref{sec:results}.
 The primary computational experiments are performed using RCRP-ARC for RGT orbits.
-In Section~\ref{sec:illustrative_example}, we provide an illustrative example to demonstrate the versatility of the proposed framework by extending it to non-RGT orbits and RCRP-IRC.
+In Section~\ref{sec:illustrative_example}, we provide an illustrative example to demonstrate the versatility of the proposed framework by extending it to a more general case of non-RGT orbits and RCRP-IRC.